samjco/astroneermodding/docs/guides/basicSetup.rst

 on ``FloodLight_IT.uasset``.
 Since you probably have not opened one of these files before Windows will ask you for a program.
 Select "more apps," then "Look for another app on this PC."
 Browse to and select the ``UAssetGUI.exe`` we extracted earlier.
 This will set UAssetGUI as the default program for .uasset files, which you will need for making your first mod.
+If UAssetGUI launches correctly, change it's engine version (top-right dropdown) to 4.23 or else your uasset file will not load and you may receive an error message.

 To make your first mod continue with :doc:`basicModding`.